VaishaliJain/ethnicIA/README.md

 # Data

-You can download all the required datasets from here: https://users.cs.duke.edu/~cynthia/ethnicIA/Data/
+You can download the datasets from NC and FL from here: https://users.cs.duke.edu/~cynthia/ethnicIA/Data/.
+The GA data is not publicly available, so we have created 3 processed training and test datasets using only NC and FL that can be useful for testing algorithms.

 # Steps to replicate experiments, case study, and appendices